 Beer and wine

-On-bike nutrition including drinks, bars and gels.
+On-bike nutrition including drinks, gels and Blue Dinosaur bars.

 Homemade treats, pastries, rice-cakes and Maker Fine Coffee

 Soigneur x Cyclist Rider Pack including cap, bidons, musette and magazines